MicrosoftDocs/azure-devops-docs/docs/boards/work-items/about-work-items.md

 <a id="definitions-in-common"></a>

 The following common fields appear in most work items in the header area of the form.
 The only required field for all work item types is **Title**.
 When the work item is saved, the system assigns it a unique **ID**.
-The form highlights required field in yellow.
-For descriptions about other fields, see [Work item field index](../work-items/guidance/work-item-field.md).
+The form highlights required fields in yellow.
+For descriptions of other fields, see [Work item field index](../work-items/guidance/work-item-field.md).

 > [!NOTE]
 > Additional fields may be required depending on customizations made to your process and project.